-7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-8. Comply with Department standards related to provider qualifications.
+Chapter 63. - 8.
+Comply with Department standards related to provider qualifications.

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
-Appendix C: Participant Services

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through he Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

+As p

+spec rified in statute.

+Ser vice Title:

-Participant-Directed Goods and Services
+Par ticipant-Directed Goods and Services

+HC BS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17010 goods and services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+П

-Serv ice Definition (Scope):
+Ser vice Definition (Scope):

 Category 4: Sub-Category 4:

-\Box